zsh-users/zsh-syntax-highlighting/README.md

 Widgets created after z-sy-h is sourced will work, but will not update the syntax highlighting.

-In zsh 5.3 and newer,
-zsh-syntax-highlighting uses the `add-zle-hook-widget` facility to install a `zle-line-pre-redraw` hook.
+In zsh newer than 5.8 (not including 5.8 itself), zsh-syntax-highlighting uses the `add-zle-hook-widget` facility to install a `zle-line-pre-redraw` hook.
 Hooks are run in order of registration, therefore, z-sy-h must be sourced (and register its hook) after anything else